lawrennd/old_talks/_software/includes/mlai-software.md

 \notes{from the command prompt where you can access your python installation.}

-\notes{The code is also available on github: <https://github.com/lawrennd/mlai>
+\notes{The code is also available on GitHub: <https://github.com/lawrennd/mlai>

 Once `mlai` is installed, it can be imported in the usual manner.}